USS Acadia: 1981–1987

 Acadia completed her outfitting at her builder's yard on 6 July and then made the brief trip to Naval Station San Diego.
 After a month clearing details and getting ready, the destroyer tender embarked upon her shakedown cruise on 7 August.
 That voyage took her to Pearl Harbor, Hawaii, and back to San Diego where she arrived on 28 August.
 When the ship returned to her home port, her crew concentrated their efforts on honing their skills as repairmen; and, except for a few brief periods at sea for underway training and propulsion plant certification, Acadia spent the rest of the year in port at San Diego.

 The destroyer tender began 1982 as a fully operational mobile repair facility of the Pacific Fleet.
 She provided her services at San Diego until the beginning of February when she moved to the Naval Air Station, Alameda.
 At the end of the month, she steamed back to San Diego.
 Late in May, the ship embarked Naval Academy and NROTC midshipmen for their summer training cruise.
 On 14 June, Acadia stood out of San Diego on her way to Hawaii.
 The destroyer tender repaired ships of the Pacific Fleet at Pearl Harbor from 22 June to 25 July.
 Returning to San Diego in August, she spent the remainder of the year in the immediate vicinity of her home port.
 Though she put to sea occasionally for training purposes, the majority of the time, she was in San Diego doing repair work for the fleet.

 In December 1982, Acadia began preparations for the first overseas assignment of her career.
-On 4 January 1983, the destroyer tender put to sea for a journey that took her not only to the Orient but into the Indian Ocean and to the east coast of Africa as well.
+On 4 January 1983, the destroyer tender put to sea for a journey to the Orient, the Indian Ocean and the east coast of Africa.
 Acadia stopped at Pearl Harbor between 12 and 14 January and, after another ten days at sea, arrived in Yokosuka, Japan, on 24 January.
 Acadia remained at Yokosuka for almost a month then visited Sasebo before setting a course for the Philippines on 23 February.
 The ship entered Subic Bay, Luzon on 27 February and performed repairs until 3 March when she put to sea for duty in the Indian Ocean.
 She reached the British outpost on Diego Garcia Island on 13 March and worked at that location for 16 days.
 On 29 March, Acadia headed for the east coast of Africa.
 She visited Mombasa, Kenya from 4 to 11 April, called at Mogadishu, the capital of Somalia, between 13 and 16 April, and paused overnight at Masirah, an island off the coast of Oman near the Horn of Africa, on 22 and 23 April.
 The destroyer tender returned to the base at Diego Garcia on 29 April and spent the next month there repairing warships on duty in the troubled waters of the Arabian Sea and the Persian Gulf.